 Go With the (Semi) Pros

-When video is good, it can be unbelievably compelling.
+When the video is good, it can be unbelievably compelling.
 When it’s bad – which so much of it is – it’s embarrassingly, cringe-inducingly bad.
 The reason so much bad video exists is because it takes skill, talent, experience, and expensive equipment to do it right.

 You’re a blogger.
-Chances are you don’t have those things, and hiring a crew that does takes money you don’t have.
+Chances are you don’t have those things, and hiring a crew that does take the money you don’t have.
 Recruit film students.
 They’re young, ambitious, and passionate, and they need the practice and will probably be willing to do a shoot in exchange for little more than the addition to their portfolio.
-Call the audio/video departments of your local colleges, universities, and trade schools; put ads on Craigslist; and poke around on message boards and forums to find someone who can help you make a great video.
+Call the audio/video departments of your local colleges, universities, and trade schools; put ads on Craigslist, and poke around on message boards and forums to find someone who can help you make a great video.